By catching bats, these "virus hunters" want to stop the next pandemic | ExBulletin

-Los Banos — Researchers in headlamps and suits compete to unravel the claws and wings of bats caught in a large net after dark in Laguna, Philippines.
+Researchers in headlamps and protective clothing compete to unravel their claws and wings Bat

+After darkening in Laguna, Philippines, he was caught in a large net.

 Small animals are carefully placed in cloth bags, removed, measured and wiped.
 Details are recorded and saliva and feces are collected for analysis before being returned to the wild.